FGasper/zmodemjs/README.md

 either `rz` or `sz`.

     That header
-    will include some form of line break; from `lrzsz` that means bytes 0x0d and 0x8a (not 0x0a).
-Your terminal might react oddly to that; if it does, try stripping out one or the other line ending character.
+    will include some form of line break.
+(From `lrzsz` means bytes 0x0d and 0x8a—**not** 0x0a).
+Your terminal might react oddly to that;
+    if it does, try stripping out one or the other line ending character.

 # PROTOCOL CHOICE